Your eating doesn't make sense.

 You hate the bingeing.
 But can't find a way to stop.

-Coaching could be just what you’re looking for.
+The YoYo Freedom approach could be exactly what you're looking for

 Are you struggling with bingeing or overeating?